boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 ## Network Slicing {#ns}

 One measure for guaranteeing resources in networks is network slicing.
-This is usually achieved by configuring certain QoS values for communication streams, which are taken into account in packet schedulers along the transport path, e.g. the RAN air interface.
+This is achieved by configuring certain resources , including adequate QoS setup for communication streams, which are taken into account in packet schedulers along the transport path, e.g., the RAN air interface.

-Network slicing is being considered by 3GPP for 5G {{TS-23.501}} (an equivalent can be achieved in 4G by configuring QFI values), IETF {{RFC9543}} for transport networks and BBF {{TR-470}} for wireline access.
+Network slicing is considered by the 3GPP for 5G {{TS-23.501}} (an equivalent can be achieved in 4G by configuring QFI values), the IETF {{RFC9543}} for transport networks, and BBF {{TR-470}} for wireline access.
+A realization model in transport networks is detailed in {{?I-D.ietf-teas-5g-ns-ip-mpls}}.

-Network slicing technology can be combined with L4S {{L4S}} (L4S within network slice) and/or passed from an operator network to third parties via a network API {{network_api}} (e.g. 3GPP NEF) to retrieve or set network slice properties like throughput.
+L4S {{L4S}} can be used for the realization of a network slice.
+Network slices properties (e.g., throughput) can be retrieved from an operator network by third parties via a network API {{network_api}} (e.g., 3GPP NEF).

 ## 3GPP UE Route Selection Policy {#ursp}